jfdenise/wildfly-s2i-tekton-pipeline/README.md

 In your cloned repository push an empty commit to activate the webhook and start a pipeline run.

 `` git commit -m "empty-commit" --allow-empty && git push origin test-openshift-pipeline ``

+A new pipeline run is created, a new image is created, a new revision of the Helm Charts is created, the deployment is re-deployed.